We've divided our FAQ (below) into three sections:

 How long will mastering take?
 How much will it cost?

 How much is a car?
 How long will it last?
-Loading the mastering system will take CD running time plus a bit.
-Getting it back out about the same.
+Loading the mastering system with a digital project is fast.
+Getting it back out takes a bit longer than the running time of the project.
 In between we master the record.
 An extremely easy, well prepared album could conceivably be finished in 4-5 hours, including transfers.
 Most take between 7 and 9 hrs.
 Complicated ones take longer.
 Call us.

 Can the whole band attend the mastering session?